Michael-Ennis-1/DX11-Graphics-Programming/README.md

 # DX11-Graphics-Programming

 This is a demonstration of my small graphics scene for the CMP301 Graphics Programming module, using C++, DirectX11 and HLSL.
 This showcases a Tessellated Displacement Map, with mathematically calculated Lighting Normals (Both per-vertex and per-pixel).
-T
-This is my CMP301 Graphics Programming module, using C++ DirectX11.

 ![image](https://user-images.githubusercontent.com/78039370/213821361-5cc9ca1d-2474-49ad-87a4-ff8caa419cc6.png)